- What are the signs of a senior dog dying of old age?

 Since it may be challenging to know precisely what components ought to be included in your pet’s diet, below we list a guide outlining a canine’s required nutritional consumption.
 This section will specify which ingredients ought to be added in your pet’s diet and how you should follow a dog nutritional checklist while shopping for a food product.
 In following this guideline, you’ll have the ability to discover the best food to assist your dog in living a healthy and long life.
 As you move through this section, remember that every canine is different and thereby requires various needs.
 The best method of ensuring you’re feeding your pup a healthy diet is by speaking to a vet.

-What Should You Include in Your Pet’s Diet?
+What Should You Include in Your Senior Dog's Diet?

 One of a canine’s main energy sources is through carbs.
 While carbohydrates ought to be mixed with protein to develop a balanced diet, it shouldn’t be a component that’s avoided.
 Apart from being a source of energy, carbohydrates additionally work to regulate blood pressure and may add a fiber source to aid with digestion.
 Carbs may be included in different forms like rice, oats, corn, and wheat.